Drink Driving banner

 Technical Defences

 Even if you are found guilty of driving with excess alcohol, there may be special reasons that the court should consider when sentencing.
-For example, if you drove only a very short distance or in an emergency, this may reduce the severity of the penalties you face.
+For example, if you drove only a very short distance or in an emergency, this may reduce the severity of the drink driving penalty you face.

 At Allen Hoole Solicitors, we have access to the best forensic experts in toxicology, as well as specialists in the functioning and reliability of intoxilyzer machines used to measure breath alcohol levels.
 These experts can provide crucial evidence in court that challenges the prosecution's case.